stijlist/stijlist.github.io/_drafts/add-to-miniflux.md

 https://www.icloud.com/shortcuts/df4e466c5f3f435ea06bd533ca0df45f

+The privacy model on Shortcut sharing isn't obvious at first, but I clicked through the app to [Apple's user guide][shortcuts-user-guide], and that [clarified things][shortcuts-user-guide-import-questions]:

+> If your shortcut includes steps that contain personal information, such as addresses, contacts, phone numbers, or the name of a playlist, you can add import questions to those specific fields of the shortcut.
+If an import question is present for a field, your personal information is not shared—that field is cleared when the shortcut is shared.
+When the recipient runs the shortcut, he or she is presented with the import questions.
+When the questions are answered, the shortcut is populated with the user’s own information.

-It should ask you for your API key (which you can generate at https://miniflux.app/keys) and the default category_id to add the given feed to (I feel like this should be an optional parameter with a default, but you can find your list of categories at https://miniflux.app/categories), and in theory you should be able to then use it from the iOS share sheet after toggling "show in share sheet."
+The Shortcuts app should ask you for your API key (which you can generate at https://miniflux.app/keys) and the default category_id to add the given feed to (I feel like this should be an optional parameter with a default, but you can find your list of categories at https://miniflux.app/categories), and in theory you should be able to then use it from the iOS share sheet after toggling "show in share sheet."

+(If it doesn't do this, there's a "Customize Shortcut" button that pulls up the import questions I added as well.)

 If you find this useful and give it a shot, let me know how it works out - I'm curious what the experience is like (I certainly didn't find it straightforward :)).